For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

-Day 2 is considerably more difficult due to the severe elevation gain and altitude.
+Day 2 is considerably more difficult due to the severe elevation gain and altitude of the Inca Trail.
 If you’re fit enough to handle the constant incline, there is a good chance the high altitude will zap your energy and perhaps give you dizziness.

 It’s the hardest day of the trek, with an ascent of 1,200 meters and a challenging descent to the bottom campsite.
 This day offers a great feeling of achievement when you get to Dead Woman’s Pass which is named after the resemblance of the mountain’s shadow of a woman’s head.

-It provides a fantastic perspective of the gorgeous Peruvian countryside, but is also very cold due to the high altitude.
+This section of the Inca Trail hike provides a fantastic perspective of the gorgeous Peruvian countryside but is also very cold due to the high altitude.
 When you get to the top, you can take pictures in the snow to display your fortitude.

-We were literally in the middle of the Peruvian jungle with no easy way of evacuating my friend.
+We were literally in the middle of the Peruvian jungle with no easy way of evacuating her.
 Despite her eagerness to carry on, she could barely hobble her way forward without needing assistance.

-Thankfully, the Peruvians are a resourceful people and will go leaps and bounds to make sure their touring party is in good hands.
+Thankfully, the Peruvians are a resourceful people and will go leaps and bounds to make a person in need is helped.
 A few of the porters and our guide took turns carrying our friend throughout the remaining two and a half days of the hike.